 When is a workplace investigation required?

-When an employer has allegations of behaviour such as bullying, harassment or discrimination.
-Investigators can also conduct enquiries in situations where facts need to be established, such as allegations of serious misconduct.
+When an employer has allegations of behaviour such as bullying, harassment or discrimination, a workplace investigation may be required.
+Workplace Investigators can also conduct inquiries in situations where facts need to be established, such as allegations of serious misconduct.
+Another option that can be less disruptive to the workplace is a culture survey.
+This is an option we can discuss with you.

-What is involved in the workplace investigation process?
+What is the process for a workplace investigation?

 Our role as the investigator is to obtain and determine all of the facts, which depending on the issue at hand, may include face to face interviews, review of documentation and policies and any other evidence that may support a finding.
 Where witness statements conflict with each other, we also need to make credibility findings.